fkgi/diameter/roundrobin/readme.md

   - DiameterURI
   - Enumerated
   - IPFilterRule
-- `map` is JSON Map object for defining Enumerated value
+- `enum` define Enumerated value mapping
-Key of the Map is Enumerated value name
+`value` attribute is Enumerated digit value
-Value of the Map is Enumerated digit value
+Text data of the element is Enumerated value name

 # Format of REST message
 Only POST method is acceptable for HTTP REST request.